 Distances: Main Station – Airport: about 5km

 Distance to Hamburg about 120 km – which makes Hamburg a great day trip from Bremen 🙂

 I would say the best time to visit Bremen is from May- September as winter can be cold in Germany.
 There are many activities to do in summer including festivals, that are well visited and very popular.

 However, since the Christmas Market in Bremen is considered one of the best in Germany, December would be perfect for those who are interested in Christmas Markets.

 We are one of the few places in the world with 5 instead of 4 seasons.
 Each year in October/November we celebrate the “Freimarkt” – one of the biggest fairs with tons of carousels, snack stalls, and fun activities.

-For these 2 weeks, Bremen is in the state of emergency (in a positive way) and it is another great time to visit.
+For these 2 weeks, Bremen is getting crazy and is in the state of emergency (in a positive way) and it is another great time to visit.

 Among all buildings, the parliament stands out a bit more because of the more modern design (just opposite the Cathedral).

-If you are in Bremen you must visit the Böttcherstraße which is a small district with many small shops, cafes, museums and a Glockenspiel.
+The Böttcherstraße is a small district with many small shops, cafes, museums and a Glockenspiel.